frederic-perez/AmE-dictionary/data/idioms.md

 __hale and hearty__ Healthy. _It’s true that she was in the hospital a few weeks ago, but she’s hale and hearty now._
 __half a brain__ Common sense. _If he had half a brain, he would have left a long time ago._
 __half bad__ _The decor didn’t look half bad._
+__half the battle__ A key part of a larger goal or task. _Digging the car out of the driveway will be half the battle of getting out to the store._
 __half-ass__ :dart::four: __1__ _v_ _rude slang_ To do something halfheartedly or without one’s full effort. _Did you half-ass these posters?
 There’s a bunch of misspellings, and the ink is all smudged._ __2__ _adj_ _rude slang_ Done halfheartedly or without one’s full effort.
 Also seen as “half-assed.” _It was just a half-ass attempt, so naturally it didn’t work._ _Look at these half-assed posters—there’s a bunch of misspellings, and the ink is all smudged._
 __half-baked__
 __half-pint__ Any small, weak, and/or insignificant person.
 Alludes to a pint, a unit of liquid measurement. _Don’t go picking a fight with me, half-pint, or I’ll knock you into next Tuesday!_